AykutSarac/jsoncrack.com/README.md

 # JSON Visio (jsonvisio.com)

 Simple visualization tool for your JSON data.
-No forced structure, paste your JSON data and view it instantly.
+No forced structure, paste your JSON and view it instantly.

 <h3>Check it out!  <a href="https://jsonvisio.com">jsonvisio.com</a></h3>